(Media image Author: Tom Ordelman. CC BY-SA 3.0)

 Perhaps the confusion is intentional to keep those who would have wished to plunder his grave in retribution off the scent.

-I have found enough facts here to make me seriously question if he was real or not.
+I have found enough facts here to make me seriously question if King Arthur was real or not.
 Previously I had thought him to be fictitious.
 What do you believe?

 Also, slightly off topic but relevant point…… What I do find interesting is how reluctant some are to dig up or desecrate the grave of a European legend?
 Yet the same archaeologists eagerly desecrate the graves of Egyptians.
 Any thoughts on that?